 Here are three things to know about Kenyon.

-1) We come to Gambier, Ohio, from every region of the country and corner of the globe to focus on very big things in a small, wide-open space.
-2) We invented the model of professors serving as academic advisors, because when teaching and mentoring go hand-in-hand, Kenyon students come out on top.
-3) We believe that good writing is good thinking, and that the ability to put words to ideas moves us closer to a shared understanding.
+1) You’ll find us in Gambier, Ohio, a place that’s a bit off the beaten path but a vital part of who we are.
+2) We didn’t just perfect faculty advising — we invented it.
+The model of professors serving as academic advisors started at Kenyon.
+3) We believe that good writing is good thinking, and that the ability to put words to ideas moves us closer to shared understanding.

-Kenyon is one of the top bachelor institutions for producing Fulbright Fellows, for 15 years running.
+Kenyon is one of the top bachelor institutions for producing Fulbright Fellows, for 16 years running.
+More about Fulbrights

-If you know anything about Kenyon, you likely are familiar with our long-standing literary tradition (we are home to the Kenyon Review, one of the country’s most esteemed literary magazines) or with our alumni who are shaping the world in meaningful ways.
+If you know anything about Kenyon, you likely are familiar with our long-standing literary tradition (we are home to the Kenyon Review, one of the country’s most respected literary magazines).
+Or, perhaps you'll recognize our alumni who are shaping the world in meaningful ways.

 Kenyon authors like John Green ’00 make repeat appearances on The New York Times best-seller lists with mainstays like “The Fault In Our Stars,” “Sweetbitter,” “Seabiscuit” and “Ragtime.”